New center-hung scoreboard coming to Kaminsky Gym this summer

 Joplin High School’s Kaminsky Gymnasium will get something of a makeover this summer that school officials say will make viewing events at the gym a better experience and benefit students as well.

-Joplin Assistant Superintendent for Operations Matt Harding said installation of the scoreboard will take about two weeks.
+Matt Harding, assistant superintendent for operations, said installation of the scoreboard will take about two weeks.

 The cost for the scoreboard from Nevco will be $48,643.90 and the cost for installation by Multi-Craft Contractors will be $54,694, for a total cost of $103,337.
 The cost will mostly be paid from advertising revenue of about $85,000 over the next five years.

-Joplin High School Athletics Director Matt Hiatt told the Joplin Board of Education that people who attend events at the gym have asked why it doesn’t have a center-hung scoreboard.
+Joplin High School Athletics Director Matt Hiatt told the school board that people who attend events at the gym have asked why it doesn’t have a center-hung scoreboard.

 Hiatt said the current video board on the west wall of the gymnasium doesn’t work with the timer system that operates the clocks in the gymnasium.